driskell/log-courier/docs/log-carver/Configuration.md

 This is the counterpart of Log Courier's [`ssl ca`](../log-courier/Configuration.md#ssl-ca).

+NOTE: SHA1 signed certificates will be no longer supported for security reasons from version 2.10.0.
+Setting the environment variable `GODEBUG` to `x509sha1=1` will temporarily enable support, but users should update their certificates.

 ### `ssl client ca` (receiver)

 Array of Filepaths.
 Optional
 Available when `transport` is `tls`

 A list of paths to PEM encoded client certificate authorities that can be used to verify client certificates.
 This is the counterpart to Log Courier's [`ssl certificate`](../log-courier/Configuration.md#ssl-certificate).

+NOTE: SHA1 signed certificates will be no longer supported for security reasons from version 2.10.0.
+Setting the environment variable `GODEBUG` to `x509sha1=1` will temporarily enable support, but users should update their certificates.

 ### `ssl key` (receiver)